What's Your Intellectual Property Story? Managing Intangibles for Company Growth

 23rd March 2015 | Adam Jolly

 This is an edited extract by Mike Barlow from The Growing Business Handbook, published in association with the Institute of Directors and edited by Adam Jolly.
-If you enter the code GBMB25 when prompted at checkout, you will be able to claim a 25% discount (£10) off the recommended retail price.

 It seems that everywhere you go these days, intellectual property (IP) business issues are making news, from the pirating of global brands by counterfeiters, through patent wars for control of the smartphone market to the corporation tax benefits of developing IP in the UK.